A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 Since the baseline of quality for the average series is now maybe a 6.5, and there are more shows than any one person could ever get through in two lifetimes, sometimes even the most popular shows can fall through the cracks.
 Anyone who hasn’t seen Stranger Things yet must be at least a little curious about how it stacks up against the hype.
 Just what about this show makes Twitter timelines light up with memes and screams?

 Well, it’s a few things.
-Awash in winking period references–from Evil Dead posters, to the John Carpenter-style score and even guest actors like Matthew Modine, Paul Reiser, and season 3 addition Cary Elwes–the show seems to scratch the Amblin-era itch of kids on bikes solving supernatural mysteries with life-or-death stakes.
-It’s got multi-generational appeal, moves at a fast clip, and its much-discussed nostalgia never overshadows the sharp storytelling.
+Awash in winking period references—from Evil Dead posters to the John Carpenter–style score and even guest actors like Matthew Modine, Paul Reiser, and season 3 addition Cary Elwes—the show seems to scratch the Amblin-era itch for kids on bikes solving supernatural mysteries with life-or-death stakes.
+It’s got multigenerational appeal, it moves at a fast clip, and its much-discussed nostalgia never overshadows the sharp storytelling.
 In other words, perfect viewing for a holiday weekend.

 If you don’t have time to mainline the first two seasons before somebody suggests taking a break from the pool to dive into season 3, all you have to do to catch up is keep reading.